 - made in the Instant-Pot (and we love IP recipes)

-- seasoned with spices you have on hand (so it’s simple)
+- seasoned with spices you have on hand (keeping the recipe simple)

-- delicious as a side to any meal (or add veggies and make it a meal)
+- delicious as a side to any meal (or add veggies and a protein to make it a meal)

 Instant-Pot rice pilaf ideas